The 12 Best Book Podcasts

 Debutiful

 Hosted by writer Adam Vitcavage, the book podcast Debutiful is a show celebrating the strange, thrilling, and often terrifying experience of being a debut novelist.
 Listening to an interview with an author still wet around the ears is a gratifying experience.
 Sure, missing will be those pearls of wisdom that only come from writers who have been working for decades, but these newbies add an essential perspective on contemporary fiction.
-Fresh voices like Brandon Taylor, Cherie Jones, and Zak Salhi remind us that great new talent is emerging every day.
+Fresh voices like Brandon Taylor, Mike Fu, and Maya Kessler remind us that great new talent is emerging daily.
 Vitcavage is a host who believes in his show, making Debutiful a slick and rewarding passion project.

 The LRB Podcast